szz-dvl/JSLoader/README.txt

 - To-Do:
-	Rules service from conetent script
+	- Rules service from conetent script
-	Rules gral: to be tested
+	- Rules gral: to be tested
-	import/export features: to be tested & redone
+	- Import/Export features: to be tested & redone
+	- Prevent context menu on extension windows

+-Unavailable?
+	- Use console editor (devtools/sourceeditor/editor) in foreground pages ?